 How to make birria ramen

-- Boil the ramen.
-Bring the birria cooking liquid and meat to a simmer, add the instant noodles, and cook per the package instructions.
+Step 1- Boil the ramen.
+Bring the birria cooking liquid and meat to a simmer over medium-high heat in a small pot or saucepan.
+Add the instant noodles, and cook per the package instructions.

-- Garnish and serve.
-Portion the noodles into bowls, top them with radishes, sliced green onions, eggs, cilantro, and lemon wedges, and serve hot!
+Step 3- Garnish and serve.
+Portion the cooked noodles into bowls, top them with radishes, sliced green onions, eggs, cilantro, and lemon wedges, and serve hot!

 - Tone down the heat.
-Use fewer chiles in the broth to dial down the spice levels.
-Another way to counter the heat is topping the ramen with buttery sliced avocados or a dollop of sour cream.
+Not everyone is a spice fiend like me, so if even moderate spice is too much, use fewer chiles in the broth to dial things down.
+Another way I like to counter the heat when serving others is to top the ramen with buttery sliced avocados or a dollop of sour cream.

 - Use a different protein.
-You can prepare Mexican-style meat like pork, beef, or sliced steak using the birria method and use it in this ramen.
+You can prepare Mexican-style meat like carnitas, beef barbacoa, or carne asada using the birria method and use it in this ramen.

 To store.
 You can refrigerate the leftovers, covered, for 2-3 days.